Novel Sound Synthesis Software Development for Researchers (and Musicians)

 Distinguishing Change Deafness from Other Phenomena

-This collaboration with Jeremy Gaston and Kelly Dickerson of the Army Research Laboratory explores whether the processing mechanisms involved in change deafness (in which above-threshold stimuli remain undetected, at least for an unexpectedly long time) are distinct from corresponding demonstrations of change blindness in vision.
+This collaboration with Jeremy Gaston of the Army Research Laboratory and Kelly Dickerson explores whether the processing mechanisms involved in change deafness (in which above-threshold stimuli remain undetected, at least for an unexpectedly long time) are distinct from corresponding demonstrations of change blindness in vision.
 We are developing paradigms that can distinguish between change deafness and other perceptual issues, such as problems with encoding events in complex arrays of sounds.
-Initial results are indicating that stimulus encoding difficulty is a heavy contributor to what has previously been labeled as change deafness, and that true instances of change deafness do not seem to follow the constraints that have been observed regularly in vision, at least not for changes in perceived location.
-Subsequent work is looking at how change deafness can be effectively distinguished from the related phenomenon of inattentional deafness.
+Initial results have indicated that stimulus encoding difficulty is a heavy contributor to what has previously been labeled as change deafness, and that true instances of change deafness do not seem to follow the constraints that have been observed regularly in vision, at least not for changes in perceived location.
+Subsequent work has examined how change deafness can be effectively distinguished from the related phenomenon of inattentional deafness.

 Acoustic Attributes Involved in the Perception of Foreign Accent